-From desert sun to virtual space: taking our annual global sales event fully digital
+From desert sun to virtual space: Taking our annual global sales event fully digital

 - How do we keep the focus on our core event principles: education, alignment, recognition, motivation and inspiration?

-Here’s the CliffsNotes version: we crystallised everything into what we believed were the most high-value, highly engaging and easy-to-consume segments over a six-hour time frame.
+Here’s the CliffsNotes version: We crystallized everything into what we believed were the most high-value, highly engaging and easy-to-consume segments over a six-hour time frame.
 Three days of workshops, presentations, social events and more, transformed into only six hours of content.

-Hearing first hand from leaders at Fortune 500-recognised brands on how and why they are standardising on Slack globally as their channel-based messaging platform is educational and inspiring.
-Slack, they shared, has been instrumental in helping to remove friction, massively accelerate communication, drive alignment and speed up business – all in a very human way.
+Hearing first hand from leaders at Fortune 500 recognized brands on how and why they are standardizing on Slack globally as their channel-based messaging platform is educational and inspiring.
+Slack, they shared, has been instrumental in helping remove friction, massively accelerate communication, drive alignment and speed up business—all in a very human way.
 They highlighted that this is especially true in a fast-paced, geographically distributed, functionally diverse and highly dynamic environment.
-Like the one that we’re all in right now.In reading through our Slack channels and in rounding out our feedback on the day, it was clear that the event was a big success.
-Of course, there were a few speed bumps.
+Like the one we’re all in right now.In reading through our Slack channels and in rounding out our feedback on the day, it was clear that the event was a big success.
+Of course there were a few speed bumps.
 A little construction noise here or audio disruption there.
 In reflecting back on our decision to keep the event and go all digital, there was definitely some trepidation and uncertainty.

-We’re offering webinars and one-to-one consultations with Slack experts to offer tips and best practices while working remotely with Slack.
+We’re offering webinars and one-on-one consultations with Slack experts to offer tips and best practices while working remotely with Slack.